INRIM/runtask/doc/intro.rst

 * All controlled tasks are run within the same thread, so with respect to each other, they are thread safe.
 * Tasks are callables with theirs arguments.
-* The speed and the offset of the scheduling time can be ajusted with respect to the system time.
+* The speed and the offset of the scheduling time can be adjusted with respect to the system time.
 * When a task execution time is delayed by cpu load more then the task period, that execution is skipped.